Post Massage Self Care: How to Take the Benefits of Medical Massage Home with You

 You can learn owner David Weintraub’s daily morning stretch routine, as well as a bunch of other stretches and self care tips with our Bodyworks DW TV Self Care Video Library!
 We've got some free videos from the library on our YouTube Channel to check out, but we totally recommend just going with a subscription.
 You get 14 days free trial and can cancel at any time 🙂

 Getting a great medical massage in Midtown or our Financial District studios involves a bit more that just what happens on the table.
 Our therapists are trained to look at your posture and movements for imbalances.
 We craft a table session to help balance these out, but we also always give easy homework practices to work on in between massages.

-The more aware you are of how your body moves the easier moving will become.
+The more aware you are of how your body can improve the easier moving will become.
 Practicing simple form corrections while you are walking, sitting, standing, or exercising will make a big impact on how you feel.
 Since each of our bodies are unique, these corrections need to be given with thought and care by someone who has experience.
 Listening to the wrong directions in a group class can lead to injury for someone who doesn’t need that particular correction.
 For instance, some people in a yoga class could benefit from the direction to tuck your tailbone.
-However, if you are someone who is already tucked, listening to this may lead to lower back pain.
+However, if you are one of the 3 in 10 people who are already tucked, listening to this may lead to lower back pain.

 Due to this, we aren’t going to give any specifics here as they will just be wrong for some of you.
 If you are working with an experienced massage therapist, pilates instructor, or Alexander Technique practitioner on a one-to-one basis make sure they give you 1-3 simple corrections to work on until you next session.
 Then give yourself a reminder in your phone to check in with these daily.